oci-operations-team/terraform-oci-lzf-core/README.md

     "private_key_password": "<private key pwd>"
     ```

 2)  A tfvar containing the tenancy compartment structure for the OE, the recommended separation of duties with dedicated compartments for security and networking teams, and security groups and policies.
-Have a look to the point `2.6 Inputs` to know more about the expected structure and arguments.
+Look at section `2.6 Inputs` to know more about the expected structure and arguments.
 You CAN tailor this structure in your OE.

-3) A tfvar container the networking elements for your OE.
-This is based on the Hub & Spoke topology to enable new OEs to work as Spokes and being attached to the Hub in the Landing Zone.
+3) A tfvar container for the networking elements for your OE.
+This is based on the Hub & Spoke topology to enable new OEs to work as Spokes and be attached to the Hub in the Landing Zone.
 You can customize your VCNs with subnets, route tables, SLs, NSGs as you want.
-Have a look to the point `2.6 Inputs` to know more about the expected format.
+Look at the section `2.6 Inputs` to know more about the expected format.

 ## 2.2 Requirements